Bechma/realworld-leptos/README.md

 ## cargo-leptos

-This is an utility to easily compile either backend and frontend at the same time:
+This is a utility to easily compile either backend and frontend at the same time:

 `cargo install cargo-leptos`